yaomeng1/PersonalizedStrategyUpdates/README.md

     - individual update rates
   - Output: Critical benefit-to-cost ratio $C^*$
   - **Demo**: We provide the demo file "demo_bcr_PersonalizedRate.m" to calculate theoretical $C^*$ of the scale-free network in Fig. 2a-c.
-- `bcrRateApprox` to calculate the approximated results shown in Fig. 4b using Eq.
+- `bcrRateApprox` is used to calculate the approximated results shown in Fig. 4b using Eq.
 (3)  in the main text.
   - Input:
     - the adjacent matrix of any given network
     - individual update rates
   - Output: Approximated critical benefit-to-cost ratio $C^*$
   - **Demo**: The approximated $C^*$ of the scale-free network in Fig. 2a-c is provided in file "demo_bcr_PersonalizedRate.m".
 The accuracy can be checked with the theoretical critical ratio calculated using Eq.
 (1).
-- `OptUpRat` to optimize the update rate for each individual to minimize the critical ratio $C^*$  given the adjacent matrix of any network;
+- `OptUpRat` is used to optimize the update rate for each individual to minimize the critical ratio $C^*$  given the adjacent matrix of any network;
   - Input: the adjacent matrix of any given network
   - Output:
     - An array of the critical ratio $C^*$ (iteration steps * 1)